ASU/asu-unity-stack/packages/asu-web-standards-bootstrap4/README.md

 - **StorybookJS** provides a live, development enviroment to view styling changes immediately as the code is edited.
 - **GatsbyJS** generates a stylish Style Guide for all UI kit features and instructions on how to use this library.
 - **Cross-browser validation** of all UI kit components provided by the fantastic Happo.io visual testing service.
-- **Quality-of-life improvmeent scripts** bundled into the theme for immediate use in all web site environments.
+- **Quality-of-life improvement scripts** bundled into the theme for immediate use in all web site environments.

 ![divider](./divider.png)